 In 2021 we supported 154 schools across the globe by building new schools, rehabilitating existing ones, training teachers and providing educational materials.
 Alongside education, we have integrated psychosocial support for out-of-school, displaced and host communities’ children through creative mobile education interventions.
 These projects provide immediate and creative access to the most marginalised IDPs, host community children and young adolescents in a safe and protective learning environment.Donate Now

 University Student Support

-AFH’s students support project will provide financial support to high-achieving Jordanian, Palestinian and Syrian students from low-income households.
+Our Student Support project will provide financial support to high-achieving Jordanian, Palestinian and Syrian students from low-income households.
 In Jordan, there are 2 semesters in every year and the average university course lasts up to 4 years.
-There is a tuition fee associated with every semester and the average tuition cost for 1 Year is £1,315.DONATE NOW
+There is a tuition fee associated with every semester and the average tuition cost for one year is £1,315.DONATE NOW

 Mobile Learning Bus

 In Syria, our Mobile Learning Centres travel to camps across Northern Syria to deliver education to displaced children who are unable to attend school.
 When schools across Syria closed because of the global pandemic, our team launched a digital learning initiative and distributed school packs to assist at home learning.DONATE NOW

 Nigeria has the second highest burden of stunted children in the world, with a national prevalence rate of 32% of children under five.
 An estimated two million children in Nigeria suffer from severe acute malnutrition but only two out of ten are currently reached with treatment.
 The planting of a school orchard will combat poor nutrition by adding fruit into the student’s diet as well as providing the school with additional income through the sale of additional harvests.